RFUI/MBAppKit/README.md

 * UserIDIsString

     By default, the user ID is an integer value.
 If you want it to be a string, you can include this subspec in your podfile.

-* ApplicationFont

-    Set the application global font with a few lines of code.

 * Button